User Manual

 2. In the field Save As [15], enter the desired filename for the exported image.

-3. From the Format [16] dropdown menu, select JPEG (*.jpg).
+3. In the Format [16] dropdown menu, select JPEG (*.jpg).

-4. Enter the desired Resolution [17] in dpi (dots per inch) at which the page should be rendered.
+4. Specify the desired Resolution [17] in dpi (dots per inch) at which the page should be rendered.

-5. Choose the desired Color Space[18] from the selection menu.
+5. In the Color Space[18] dropdown menu, select the desired Color Space.
 Available options are Grayscale, RGB and CMYK.

 6. Select the option Simulate Overprint [19] if the exported image should simulate the final Print Output.